How to apply

 At the initial application stage you will be asked to complete some background information which will include some diversity questions - which are for monitoring purposes only and will have no bearing on selection outcomes - along with the opportunity to identify your preferences in terms of the different Fast Stream schemes.
 You can choose up to four.

-- Online Tests - consists of Work Style Questionnaires and multimedia Situational Judgement Questionnaires.
+- Online Tests - consists of a Work Style Questionnaire, a multimedia Situational Judgement Questionnaire and a Numerical Test.
 These are multiple-choice assessments.
-Candidates have 5 days to complete the Online Tests, which are not timed.
+Candidates have 5 days to complete the online tests, which are not timed.

-- Work Based Scenarios - consists of an Online Case Study and Learning Assessments.
+- Work Based Scenarios - consists of an Online Case Study and a Learning Assessment.
 Both use multimedia and both are multiple-choice.
-Candidates have 5 days to complete the Work Based Scenarios, which are not timed.
+Candidates have 5 days to complete the work based scenarios, which are not timed.

-- Additional information - depending on the schemes you have chosen, there may be additional information to be completed, an intermediate sift process, or a numerical test to take.
-Candidates have 7 days to complete any required additional information sections and/or numerical test.
+- Additional information - depending on the schemes you have chosen, there may be additional information to be completed, or an intermediate sift process.
+Candidates have 7 days to complete any required additional information sections.

 - Fast Stream Assessment Centre - if you pass the above stages you'll be invited to attend a half day assessment centre.
 This will be conducted virtually on line.
 The Fast Stream Assessment Centre (FSAC) reflects some of the key elements of a Fast Stream role and will consist of a leadership scenario, a team scenario and a written scenario.
 Information will be presented via an app that you will be able to access remotely.

-- Final Selection Board - most schemes will then require a Final Selection Board (with the exception of the Generalist, Human Resources, Digital, Data, Technology & Cyber and Finance schemes).
-We’ll ask you to attend this final assessment if you reach the required standard at FSAC.
+- Final Selection Board - most schemes will then require a Final Selection Board (with the exception of the Government Policy, Human Resources, Digital, Data, Technology and Cyber schemes).
+We'll ask you to attend this final assessment if you reach the required standard at FSAC.